 POLICY NUMBER: 2125

+2125.1 Non-Fire Department purchases made for the District by staff shall be authorized by the General Manager with the consultation of the Office Admin/Treasurer, and shall be in conformance with the approved District budget and applicable District policies.
+The General Manager may authorize budgeted purchases up to $5000.00.

-2125.1 All purchases made for the District by staff shall be authorized by the General Manager [FINANCE DIRECTOR or other responsible managing employee], and shall be in conformance with the approved District budget and applicable District policies.
+Fire Department purchases made for the District by staff shall be authorized by the General Manager or the Fire Chief with the consultation of the Office Admin/Treasurer, and shall be in conformance with the approved District budget and applicable District policies.
+The General Manager may authorize Fire Department budgeted purchases up to $5000.00.
+The Fire Chief may authorize Fire Department budgeted purchases up to $500.00.

-2125.2 Any commitment of District funds for a purchase or expense greater than $20,000.00 [or other appropriate amount] that is not otherwise governed by the District’s Purchasing Policy, shall first be submitted to the Board of Directors/Trustees for approval, or shall be in conformance with prior Board action and/or authorizations.
+2125.2 Any commitment of District funds for a purchase or expense greater than $5000.00 that is not otherwise governed by the District’s Purchasing Policy, shall first be submitted to the Board of Directors for approval, or shall be in conformance with prior Board action and/or authorizations and must be budgeted

-2125.3 A "petty cash" fund shall be maintained in the District office having a balance-on-hand maximum of $200.00 [or other appropriate amount].
+2125.3 A "petty cash" fund shall be maintained in the District office having a balance-on-hand maximum of $200.00.

 Petty cash may be advanced to District staff or Board members upon their request and the execution of a receipt for same, for the purpose of procuring item(s) or service(s) appropriately relating to District business.
-After said item(s) or service(s) have been obtained, a receipt for same shall be submitted to the District Treasurer [FINANCE DIRECTOR, or other responsible managing employee], and any remaining advanced funds shall be returned.
-The maximum petty cash advance shall be $50.00 [or other appropriate amount].
+After said item(s) or service(s) have been obtained, a receipt for same shall be submitted to the Office Admin/Treasurer, and any remaining advanced funds shall be returned.
+The maximum petty cash advance shall be no more than $200.00.

 No personal checks shall be cashed in the petty cash fund.